-What’s Soil salinization?
+What’s soil salinization?
 It’s one of the essential soil problems for agricultural production.
-Soil Salinization refers to the salt content of the level affecting agricultural and environmental health.
+Soil salinization refers to the salinity of the level affecting agricultural and environmental health.

 Soil salinization usually occurs in arid areas.
 In these areas, soluble salt ions accumulate in the soil.
 In these areas where plant growth requires irrigation, the Evaporation and transpiration process leaves salt in the soil.

 In the beginning, salts will reduce soil productivity and limit crop yields.
-When the salt content increases, it will kill the vegetation and soil microorganism.
+When the salinity increases, it will kill the vegetation and soil microorganism.
 Then the perfectly fertile soil will become completely barren.

 1. Irrigation Water Quality & Volume